Find more garden information

 How can you tell if you have bedbugs in your home?
 And what about that hotel bed?
 Unless you are able to catch the bugs red-handed, it can be challenging to determine if you've got a problem.
 The bugs are small and mobile, and the eggs are too tiny to see.
 You can inspect the mattress — especially along the edges and seams where they like to hide in the cracks.
 Look for the insects themselves or for dark pellets of fecal matter.
 You can call in a professional to check for bedbugs, and there are even bedbug-sniffing dogs.

 The most widely used pesticides to control bedbugs contain synthetic pyrethroids that kill on contact.
 Researchers are finding that some bedbug populations are now showing signs of resistance to these chemicals.
 The good news is that organic sprays containing clove, peppermint and orange oils are also effective on contact, and it appears that the insects don't develop resistance to them.
-Our Organic Bed Bug Spray is made with peppermint and orange oils.
-In any case, I know I'd rather sleep on a bed sprayed with peppermint oil than one sprayed with a synthetic pesticide.
+One option to explore is the use of dessicants, which work by destroying the waxy coating on bed bugs.
+Because they work via a physical method, bed bugs can't become resistant to them like they can a pesticide.
+You want to limit the use of products like diatomaceous earth to cracks and crevices, though, to reduce the risk of inhaling the product.

 Stay up to date on new articles and advice.